Your cart is currently empty!

 3. Lou Gehrig

-Gehrig’s courage in the face of his devastating illness, his humility, and his unwavering love for the game left an indelible mark, making him an enduring symbol of strength and grace in the face of adversity.
-He came to be known as “The Pride of the Yankees” through a 1942 film, starring Gary Cooper, and even today he is beloved in New York and beyond.
-Gehrig was inducted into the Baseball Hall of Fame in 1939 by special election.
+Gehrig’s courage in the face of ALS, his humility, and his enduring love for the game left an indelible mark.
+Through the 1942 film The Pride of the Yankees, starring Gary Cooper, Gehrig became an icon, beloved in New York and far beyond.
+The Baseball Hall of Fame inducted him in 1939 by special election.

 Best Yankees baseball card: 1934 Goudey #37 Lou Gehrig